cidilabs/UDOIT/README.md

 ### Vimeo API Key
 In order for UDOIT to scan Vimeo videos for closed captioning, you will need to create a Vimeo API key.
 Follow the instructions below:

-1. [Create a new App on Vimeo Developer API](https://developer.vimeo.com/apps/new?source=getting-started), please note you must have a Vimeo Developer account.
+1. [Create a new Edit on Vimeo Developer API](https://developer.vimeo.com/apps/new?source=getting-started), please note you must have a Vimeo Developer account.
 2. On your applications "Authentication" page, Generate a new Access Token.
 (Select the `Public` and `Private` checkboxes for Scopes.)
 3. Add the key to `config/localConfig.php` in the `define('VIMEO_API_KEY', '');` statement.
 For example, if your API key is `heythisisanapikey`, that line should look like `define('VIMEO_API_KEY', 'heythisisanapikey');` when you're done.